riraccuia/ash/README.md

  +--> 48-63 (16 bits) Reserved
 ```
 Armed with this knowledge, we know that memory address (pointer) representations only use the lower 48 bits of a uint64, which gives us some options to improve logical deletion of nodes from the tree (markable reference).
 This package currently encodes a deletion flag (mark) in the lower 4 bits of the top byte (bits 56-59).
-Note that once marked, the pointer becomes unusable, and the object will be collected by GC, but that's what we want.
+Note that this currently works out of the box on `aarch64` thanks to TBI<sup>[[3]]</sup> (Top Byte Ignore) on linux and macOS (apple silicon).
+For `amd64` the plan is to use `runtime.SetFinalizer` and `runtime.KeepAlive` to prevent GC from collecting Nodes too soon and crash while walking the tree.

 ## Contributing